dereksonderegger/444/docs/27_DataReshaping.md

 One way to keep straight which is the `key` column is that the key is the category, while `value` is the numerical value or response.

+Often times, the long format of the data is most helpful for graphing or doing data analysis.
+Because of this, we often refer to this as the *tidy* form of the data.
+Hadley has a nice article about messy data vs tidy data and his [article](https://vita.had.co.nz/papers/tidy-data.pdf) is well worth your time to read, although `dplyr` and `tidyr` have matured since he wrote this article.
+The main point can be summarized by:

+    Tidy data has one observation per row and each column is a variable. - Hadley Wickham

+There are a variety of reasons why data might be stored in a non-tidy wide format, or entered in a wide format, but it is important to make sure that it is easy to transform it into a tidy format.

 ## Storing Data in Multiple Tables
-In many datasets it is common to store data across multiple tables, usually with the goal of minimizing memory used as well as providing minimal duplication of information so any change that must be made is only made in a single place.
+In many data sets it is common to store data across multiple tables, usually with the goal of minimizing memory used as well as providing minimal duplication of information so any change that must be made is only made in a single place.

 To see the rational why we might do this, consider building a data set of blood donations by a variety of donors across several years.
 For each blood donation, we will perform some assay and measure certain qualities about the blood and the patients health at the donation.